 - Wash hands frequently with warm water and soap (about 20 seconds) and when not possible, use a sanitizer gel

-- Use a tissue or sleeve when coughing or sneezing
+- Use a tissue when coughing or sneezing and dispose of it immediately, then wash hands

 - Avoid touching the face if hands haven’t been washed recently